PhD Comprehensive Exams

 Rules and regulations

-• The student must complete the written comprehensive exam requirement by the end of his or her fourth summer in the program.
+- A PhD student must complete the written comprehensive exam requirement by the end of the summer of his or her fourth full year in the program.

 Oral comprehensive exam